Through This Fire Across from Peter Balkan: Release and promotion

-Critical Reception
+Critical reception

-The album received a positive review from The Guardian's Dave Simpson, who rated the album four out of five stars and described the album as "sumptuously crafted, full of gallows humour and – as with so much of Darnielle’s best work – delving below the surface reveals layers of deeper meaning about humanity, togetherness and the precious joys of being alive."
-Rating the album a 7.4 out of 10, Paste Magazine's Casey Epstein-Gross describes the album as "a record that dramatizes collapse but—for better or for worse—never quite gives in to it."
+The album received a positive review from The Guardians Dave Simpson, who rated the album four out of five stars and described the album as "sumptuously crafted, full of gallows humour and – as with so much of Darnielle’s best work – delving below the surface reveals layers of deeper meaning about humanity, togetherness and the precious joys of being alive."
+Rating the album a 7.4 out of 10, Paste Magazines Casey Epstein-Gross describes the album as "a record that dramatizes collapse but—for better or for worse—never quite gives in to it."
 Writing for AllMusic, Mark Deming concluded that the album "confirms the Mountain Goats have talent that's on par with their ambitions, and this album is a thoughtful, dramatically satisfying experience".
 Deming also noted that Darnielle's talents as a vocalist have continued to grow, saying that Darnielle's "phrasing and sense of where to place the notes and how hard to hit them is superb here."